- Why We Need a Guide of Basic Information Security Management Practices for IT Organizations

 - COOs, CFOs, and other managers of the IT management function have neither the time nor the technical understanding to know what all the IT jargon means.
 Executive management needs a simple way to assess if its IT organization is properly managing security of its information.

 - Cybercriminals are actively targeting IT organizations as a means of breaking into their clients.

 - There is great variability in the security management practices of IT organizations.

 - SecureTheVillage’s initiative lets the good ones stand out while providing direction and encouragement to those wanting to step-up.

 - And our initiative provides the managers of the IT management function to ‘just say no’ to IT organizations unwilling to grow.

-Basis of The Code of Basic Information Security Management Practices for IT Organizations
+Basis of The Guide to Basic Information Security Management Practices for IT Organizations

-The Code of Basic Information Security Management Practices is based on both technical and legal frameworks.
+The Guide to Basic Information Security Management Practices is based on both technical and legal frameworks.

 Primary Information Security Management Frameworks: The Center for Internet Security Controls.